 - Cook the asparagus: bring a large pot of water to boil.
 Add a pinch of salt and the trimmed asparagus spears.
 Cook until crisp-tender, about 5 minutes.
 Meanwhile, prepare a bath of cold water and ice to blanch the asparagus.

 - Drain asparagus and immediately place into the ice bath.
-Let rest for one to two minutes, then drain.
+Let it chill for 1-2 minutes, then drain well.

 - Make the vinaigrette: In a small bowl, whisk together all ingredients until well combined.
 Or place in a small mason jar and shake vigorously until combined and emulsified.
 Set aside.